PatrykO92/PatrykO92/README.md

-- 👋 Hi, I’m @PatrykO92
+- 👋 Hi, I’m Patryk, I live in Germany, but I come from Poland.
-- 👀 I’m interested in nothing besides programing.
+- 👀 I’m interested in reading books and driving at longboard.
 - 🌱 I’m currently learning Python.

 - 📫 How to reach me: